-If you are thinking about visiting Essaouira and wondering how to spend 2 days there then this post is for you, if you still need convincing on whether or not to visit, be sure to have a read of my post 8 Reasons Why I Think You Should Visit Essaouira!
+If you are thinking about visiting Essaouira and wondering how to spend 2 days in Essaouria this post is for you, if you still need convincing on whether or not to visit, be sure to have a read of my post 8 Reasons Why I Think You Should Visit Essaouira!

-This is how I recommend you spend 2 Days in Essaouira including tips on streets to visit and great places to eat!
+This is my recommended 2 Day Essaouira Itinerary including tips on the best streets to visit and the places to eat!

 Day 1 in Essaouira